Estecka/mc-Variants-CIT-wiki/Module-Types.md

 A group module is syntaxic sugar for creating multiple modules with similar configurations.
 The submodules share most of the options defined at the root.
 They can define an additional preconditions, and have a model prefix that is relative to the parent's.

 Sub-modules are evaluated in the order they are defined.
-It is functionally identical to using multiple modules with different priorities, but using a group module yields better performances than creating separate modules with different priorities.
+It is functionally identical to using multiple modules with different priorities, but using a group module yields better performances.

 ### Parameters:
 - **`submodules`**: *Mandatory array of submodules.* Each submodule can have the following fields: